What is the Russell Group?by Caroline Hardaker

 This varies – from 50 years old to nearly 1,000 years old.
 Newcastle University can trace its origins back to its School of Medicine and Surgery, established in 1834, and Armstrong College, founded in 1871.

 What is special about the Russell Group?

-Each member university is unique, but as a group they produce 68% of the UK's world-leading research.
+Each member university is unique, but as a group they produce more than two-thirds of the UK's world-leading research.

 This world-class research also shapes how Russell Group universities teach, with top academics at the cutting edge of their discipline passing on their expertise to students.